Chico, California: Arts and culture

 The Chico Museum first opened in February 1986 in the former Carnegie Library building in downtown Chico.
 It currently features a World War I exhibit.
 The museum has two main galleries, which host a variety of temporary and traveling exhibits.
 In addition, the museum has two smaller, permanent galleries displaying the diverse history of Chico.

 The Chico Air Museum is an aviation museum, which opened in 2004.
 Several aircraft and exhibits are displayed in and adjacent to an old hangar, one of the few remaining from World War II.

 The National Yo-Yo Museum is the country's largest collection of yo-yo artifacts, which also includes a 4 ft tall yo-yo that is dropped with a crane every few years, the world's largest functional yo-yo.
 Classes are available as well for those new to yo-yo and those who just want to get better.
 An art museum, the Chico Art Center, is also located in the city.

 Two other historical buildings are also museums.
-Bidwell Mansion is a Victorian house completed in 1868 and the former home of John and Annie Bidwell.
+Bidwell Mansion was a Victorian house completed in 1868 and the former home of John and Annie Bidwell.
 Bidwell Mansion is a California State Historical Park.
+On December 11, 2024, the building was destroyed by arson.
 Stansbury House, former home of physician Oscar Stansbury, is a museum of 19th-century life, completed in 1883.